What is International Friendships (IFI)?

 Pat Durst, Campus Staff

 Hello!
 I grew up in northwestern PA, graduated from Hiram College, then moved to NJ to teach music at the elementary school level.
 Lots of my NJ neighbors were from abroad!
 I also taught elementary music near Cincinnati, OH, then became a student and a worker in CA, where I enjoyed the influence of people from many cultures for about five years.
 After a short second stay in Cincinnati I taught English in China for several years.
 I began to get to know international students in 1996 shortly after I returned to the US.
 Our activities then, including English and Bible classes, eventually grew into what is now International Friendships, Inc./Cincinnati.
 I enjoy classical music, drama, playing board games and word games, baking, hosting small groups in my home and learning as I meet people from all over the world.
-It is also a great joy to connect students with IFI Volunteers who host them when they first arrive or at Thanksgiving or as Friendship Partners.
+It is also a great joy to connect students with IFI Volunteers.